taktsoft/frikandel/README.md

 ## Requirements

-Rails 5.2 and 6.x are currently supported.
+Rails 5.2 and 6.x and 7.0 are currently supported.

 ## Installation